Spotlight (Xiao Zhan song): Reception

 On April 26, 2022, it was reported that after the single's release, its rating on Douban reached 7.5 out of 10; it "received praise from critics in the music industry and got a bumper harvest in both sales and word of mouth".
 The single's Douban rating was volatile: it rose to 10 points out of 10, then dropped to 3.2 out of 10, with reviews from 48,000 Douban users.
 The rating later rose back to 6.
 At noon on April 26, the single's rating was 5.7, with reviews from more than 75,000 users, among which 54.6% had given 5-star reviews and 30.3% had given 1-star reviews.
 Together, these polarized ratings represented 84.8% of the single's reviewers.

 Supporters say that the lyrics and Xiao Zhan's singing are excellent, and that Xiao Zhan handled the R&B riffs well.
-Opponents say that "Spotlight" is a typical example of an assembly-line product of the idol industry, that its melody is comfortable but has no personality, and that the lyrics are cliched.
+Opponents say that "Made to Love" is a typical example of an assembly-line product of the idol industry, that its melody is comfortable but has no personality, and that the lyrics are cliched.
 According to an analysis in National Business Daily, "Most fans' line of thinking is, 'Maybe his singing isn't the best, but it does make you want to support him'."